scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

                                    / num_bins
       return(result)

-The arguments passed to the kernel are the three-dimensional array of Fourier Coefficients, ``ch_it`` - an iterator over the channel lists, and ``fft_config`` - a dictionary of parameters used for the Fourier Transformation.
-While the data stream produced by the ECEi diagnostic is only two-dimensional, ``fft_data`` is three-dimensional as we use a Short Time Fourier Transformation.
+The arguments passed to the kernel are the three-dimensional array of Fourier coefficients, ``ch_it`` - an iterator over the channel lists, and ``fft_config`` - a dictionary of parameters used for the Fourier Transformation.
+While the data stream produced by the ECEI diagnostic is only two-dimensional, ``fft_data`` is three-dimensional as we use a Short Time Fourier Transformation.
-The second argument ``ch_it`` is an iterator over a list of channel pairs, defining linear index pairs for the channels :math:`X` and :math:`Y` for which to calculate :math:`C`.
+The second argument ``ch_it`` is an iterator over a list of channel pair combinations, defining linear index pairs for the channels :math:`X` and :math:`Y` for which to calculate :math:`C`.
 After defining the output array and temporary data, the kernel opens a section where it discards the global interpreter lock.
 This is crucial for executing the enclosed section with multiple threads.

 The ranges of the three for loops within these section decrease by order of magnitude.
-For the full ECEI dataset, ``ch_it`` spans 18336 distinct channel pairs, 512 to 1024 Fourier Coefficients are calculated for a total of 19 to 38 sliding window bins.
+For the full ECEI dataset, ``ch_it`` spans 18336 distinct channel pair combinations, 512 to 1024 Fourier coefficients are calculated for a total of 19 to 38 sliding window bins.
 After each for-loop header we instruct to cache data.
-Additionally, the channel pairs in ``ch_it`` are a tuple of integers and sorted by the first item.
+Additionally, the channel pair combinations in ``ch_it`` are a tuple of integers and sorted by the first item.
 These measures allow to better utilize the CPU cache.

 .. figure:: plots/kernel_performance.png